Hiko318/argus/README.md

 **AI-Powered Search and Rescue System with Real-Time Human Detection**

-Foresight is an advanced Search and Rescue (SAR) system that combines computer vision, geolocation services, and real-time processing to assist in locating missing persons during emergency operations.
+ARGUS is an advanced Search and Rescue (SAR) system that combines computer vision, geolocation services, and real-time processing to assist in locating missing persons during emergency operations.
 The system processes live video feeds from drones, cameras, or mobile devices to automatically detect humans and provide precise geolocation data to rescue teams.

 ## 🎯 Project Purpose

-Foresight is part of the **F.O.R.E.S.I.G.H.T** (Field Operations for Rescue, Emergency Search, Intelligence Gathering, and Human Tracking) master plan - a comprehensive AI-powered search and rescue ecosystem designed to save lives through advanced technology.
+ARGUS is part of the **A.R.G.U.S** (Autonomous Rescue and Ground-based Unified System) master plan - a comprehensive AI-powered search and rescue ecosystem designed to save lives through advanced technology.

 ### Core Capabilities
 - **Real-Time Human Detection**: YOLO-based AI models optimized for aerial and ground-based search scenarios